Jobin-Nelson/waldl/README.md

 3. Move the binary to somewhere in your `$PATH` variable, for me it is `$HOME/script/`
     - `mv target/release/waldl ~/script/`

+## Usage

+If you don't give any arguments it will download latest or top lists.

+`waldl Matthew McConaughey`

 ## Dependencies